R. Earl Dixon

-R. Earl Dixon (March 11, 1927 – March 16, 2016) was an American politician.
+Robert Earl Dixon (March 11, 1927 – March 16, 2016) was an American politician.
 He served as a member for the 23rd and 25th district of the Florida House of Representatives.

 Life and career

 Dixon was born in Bronson, Florida.
-He attended the University of Florida.
+He attended the University of Florida entomology department.

-In 1968, Dixon was elected to represent the 25th district of the Florida House of Representatives, succeeding Gifford Grange Jr. He served until 1972, when he was succeeded by Frank Williams.
+In 1968, Dixon was elected to represent the 25th district of the Florida House of Representatives, succeeding Gifford Grange.
+He served until 1972, when he was succeeded by Frank Williams.
 In the same year, he was elected to represent the 23rd district, succeeding John R. Forbes.
 He served until 1978, when he was succeeded by Fred Tygart.